Space-bounded quantum state testing via space-efficient quantum singular value transformation

-Our algorithm in \Cref{thm:coCertQHSlog-is-in-coRQUL} is based on the observation that by expressing $\HS(\rho_0,\rho_1)$ as a summation of $\frac{1}{2}\Tr(\rho_0^2)$, $\frac{1}{2}\Tr(\rho_1^2)$, and $-\Tr(\rho_0\rho_1)$, we can devise a hybrid algorithm with \textit{two random coins} using the SWAP test.
-However, to ensure \textit{unitary}, we design another algorithm employing the LCU technique, which serves as the unitary of interest with the desired property.
+The observing algorithm in \Cref{thm:GapQHSlog-in-BQL} corresponds to a single quantum circuit that uses \textit{two random coins}, implementable by single-qubit measurements in the computational basis, and whose acceptance probability is proportional to $\HS(\rho_0,\rho_1)$.
+However, to guarantee \textit{unitarity}, we construct an alternative algorithm using the LCU technique, which serves as the unitary of interest with the desired property.